seanstrom/Essays/importance-of-values.md

 addTitleInd (ageBy1 jake)
 ```

-The example above shows that we've built functions from functions with composition, and then went on to use those functions to compose with a `person` value.
-Which produced another `person` value whose name is "Mr. Jake", and is a year older than the `jake` value.
-Of course it doesn't stop here, we can still continue to compose together more functions.
-Though the point here is to show that: We're just building functions that take in values and return a value.
+The example above shows how we use function composition with the `person` value.
+We produce another `person` value whose name is "Mr. Jake", and is a year older than the `jake` value.

-Though what happens when we can't return a value?
-Does such a scenario exist?
-One particular situation comes to mind, which is Asynchronous Programming with the Callback Pattern.

-### Asynchronous Programming with the Callback Pattern
+And we do this easily by combining the functions that take in a `person` value and return a `person` value.
+Of course the composition doesn't stop there, for brevity's sake we'll stop here, but we can still continue to compose together more functions if we wished to.
+But we get a good amount of mileage through just this, and it's all thanks to being able to return values from our functions.

+Though there exists a few problems in our system...

+### The Non-Value Returning Function

-Up until now we've gone over examples of how we can be composing our functions with values.
+Up until now we've gone over examples of how we can compose our functions with values.
 Though all of those examples were simple, synchronous operations.
 What if we have a operation that should be asynchronous, like reading a file.
 If that's the case then we're faced with a constraint that limits the ways we can compose our functions.

 ```coffeescript